Parasakthi (2026 film)

-Parasakthi is an upcoming Indian Tamil-language political historical drama film directed by Sudha Kongara and produced by Dawn Pictures.
-The film stars Sivakarthikeyan, Ravi Mohan, Atharvaa and Sreeleela (in her Tamil debut) in the lead roles, alongside Dev Ramnath, Prithvi Rajan, Guru Somasundaram, Basil Joseph, Papri Ghosh, and Rana Daggubati.
-Based on true events, the story revolves around the Anti-Hindi agitations in Tamil Nadu that happened in 1965.
+Parasakthi is a 2026 Indian Tamil-language political action drama film directed by Sudha Kongara and produced by Aakash Baskaran of Dawn Pictures.
+The film stars Sivakarthikeyan, Ravi Mohan, Atharvaa and Sreeleela.
+Set mainly in 1964, it follows two brothers protesting the promotion of Hindi as India's national language, but face threats from a brutal Intelligence Bureau officer.

 Initially, Sudha and Suriya were set to collaborate after Soorarai Pottru (2020).
-Announced in October 2023, Dulquer Salmaan, Nazriya Nazim and Vijay Varma were on board in the lead roles, tentatively titled Suriya 43.
-Due to unknown reasons, however, the film was shelved.
-Sudha then revived the script with Sivakarthikeyan and the new cast.
-The revived film was announced in December 2024 under the tentative title SK25, (Note: Referring to Sivakarthikeyan's 25th film as a lead actor.) and the official title was announced the following month.
+The project, tentatively titled Suriya 43, was announced in October 2023 but was later shelved.
+Sudha then revived the script with Sivakarthikeyan, and the revived project was announced in December 2024 under the tentative title SK25, (Note: Referring to Sivakarthikeyan's 25th film as a lead actor.) while the official title was announced the following month.
 Principal photography commenced the same month and wrapped in October 2025, taking place in Chennai, Chidambaram, Karaikudi, Madurai, Colombo and Pollachi.
 The film has music composed by G. V. Prakash Kumar, cinematography handled by Ravi K. Chandran and editing by Sathish Suriya.
+It faced numerous controversies before release, including rights issues over the title Parasakthi, funds used in financing the film, and plagiarism allegations.

-Parasakthi is scheduled to be released in 14 January 2026, coinciding with Pongal.
+Parasakthi was released in theatres on 10 January 2026, during the Pongal week.
+The film received mixed reviews from critics and underperformed at the box office, grossing between ₹84 crore – ₹100 crore against a production budget of ₹150 crore-₹250 crore.